abouabba/Born2beRoot/README.md

 Disallow root login remotely? → Y
 Remove test database and access to it? → Y
 Reload privilege tables now? → Y

+1. Log in to MariaDB

+First, log in to MariaDB using the terminal.
+Run the following command:

+          mysql -u root -p

+Here, root is the username.
+You'll be prompted to enter the password.

+2. Create a New Database

+To create a new database, use the CREATE DATABASE command:

+          CREATE DATABASE database_name;

+For example, if you want to create a database named my_database:

+          CREATE DATABASE my_database;

+3. Verify the Database

+To check if the database was created successfully, list all databases:

+          SHOW DATABASES;

+You should see your new database (my_database) in the list.